BurkovBA/BurkovBA.github.io/content/blog/2022-06-25-1/index.md

 Let us take a perfect piano and consider a Discrete Cosine Transform of A-E-A chord (I don't want to deal with complex numbers in this case, otherwise, I'd use Fourier).

-I'll open a Jupyter-notebook and programmatically generate DCT spectrum of this signal, then synthesizeze an artificial wav-file with sound pressures out of it and play it:
+I'll open a Jupyter-notebook and programmatically generate DCT spectrum of this signal, then synthesize an artificial wav-file with sound pressures out of it and play it: